eduardolucioac/groovim_sync/README.md

     - Note II: For different projects use different copies of the file "Model.sh".
 In that way you can have different settings for different projects easily!

  * Set the following attributes according to their descriptions in the "Model.sh" copy:
     - Note I: Create on the host the directories to inform on "DIR_MOUNT_SYNC_HOST" and "DIR_MOUNT_SYNC_GUEST".
-The "DIR_MOUNT_SYNC_GUEST" directory is where you will mount the "NET_SHARE_GUEST" network path and where you will manipulate your project files.
-The "DIR_MOUNT_SYNC_HOST" directory is where you will synchronize your local copy!
+The "DIR_MOUNT_SYNC_GUEST" directory is where groovim_sync will mount the "NET_SHARE_GUEST" network path and where you will manipulate your project files.
+The "DIR_MOUNT_SYNC_HOST" directory is where groovim_sync will synchronize your local copy!
     - Note II: I recommend that for the first run "DIR_MOUNT_SYNC_HOST" and "NET_SHARE_GUEST" directories have copies of the same content!
     - Note III: The groovim_sync bidirectionally synchronize the directories "DIR_MOUNT_SYNC_HOST" and "DIR_MOUNT_SYNC_GUEST", however I recommend perform your development work using the directory "DIR_MOUNT_SYNC_GUEST" which is where we mount the network path!